Yaxin9Luo/Gamma-MOD/README.md

 ---
 ## 🎨 Visualization Results

-Our Gamma-MOD approach demonstrates impressive efficiency in routing tokens and focusing on critical information.
+Our $\gamma$-MOD approach demonstrates impressive efficiency in routing tokens and focusing on critical information.
 Fig. 4 illustrates these results visually.

 ### Key Observations:
 ![Visualization of Routing and Skipped Content](/asset/visualization.png)